Nkosilondile/HealthCare-Chatbot-/README.md

 Flask Documentation
 React Documentation
-Any other resources or inspirations for your project. sql_more
+Any other resources or inspirations for your project. angelscript

 Copy

-### Tips
+### Tips for Customization
-- Replace `username` and `repo` with your actual GitHub username and repository name.
+- **Replace placeholders**: Make sure to replace `username`, `repo`, and any other placeholders with your actual GitHub username and repository name.
-- Feel free to add more specific details about the functionality of your application, such as how to interact with the API, any specific features, or screenshots.
-- You can also include sections for FAQs, troubleshooting, or future enhancements.
+- **Add details**: Include more information about how the chatbot works, its features, and any special instructions for use.
+- **Screenshots or GIFs**: Consider adding visual aids to demonstrate the chatbot interface or functionality.
+- **Future improvements**: You might want to add a section for planned future enhancements or features you want to implement.